PriteshNikam/Java_Notes/README.md

 ### 4) Encapsulation -
  - Binding or wrapping code & data together into a single unit are known as encapsulation.
+ - It helps to keep releated fields & methods together, which makes our code cleaner & easy to read.
+ - Helps to control modification of data fields.
+ - It also provide data hiding, means not accesable to other class & if then some ristriction such as wirte only or read only by using getters & setters.
+ - It helps to decouple components of a system, these decoupled components can be developed, tested & debugged independently & concurrently & any changes in a particular component do not have effect on other.
+ - public, private, final, static are keywords used for encapsulation.
+ - Example - Bag (consist of differnt books)
+           - Bank account - your account balance is only visible to you, it's not public.